ocrosby/obsidian/Areas/scrum/invest_criteria_llm_prompt.md

 - **Negotiable**: Open to evolution; not overly rigid.
 - **Valuable**: Delivers tangible value to users/business.
 - **Estimable**: Can be sized with reasonable confidence.
-- **Small**: Doable within a sprint.
+- **Small**: Can be completed by 1–2 developers within 3 days.
 - **Testable**: Can be validated with clear criteria.

-Rate each using ✅ or ❌, and briefly explain.
+For each INVEST criterion:
+- Mark ✅ if clearly satisfied
+- Mark ❌ if not satisfied or unclear
+- Give a 1-sentence rationale

 ---